bewcloud/bewcloud/README.md

 - Routes defined at `routes/`.
 - Static files are defined at `static/`.
-- Static frontend components are defined at `components/`.
+- Frontend-only components are defined at `components/`.
-- Interactive frontend components are defined at `islands/`.
+- Isomorphic components are defined at `islands/`.
 - Cron jobs are defined at `crons/`.
 - Reusable bits of code are defined at `lib/`.
 - Database migrations are defined at `db-migrations/`.